 Change solves problems that hold businesses back from growth.
-That’s true in every industry, but the point really hits home right now if your business relies on managing data access among remote workers.
-In the past several weeks, we’ve all received a master class in optimizing technologies to keep business operational.
-And we’ve seen how frustrating it is when these technologies don’t work.
+That’s true in every industry, but the point has really hit home in the past two years for businesses managing data access among hybrid and remote workers.
+Since 2020, we’ve all received a master class in optimizing technologies to keep business operational.
+And we’ve seen how frustrating it is when these technologies are simply operational instead of strategic.

 When the products that connect us to each other and to our business data work the way they’re supposed to, productivity gains accelerate.
 This is something we talk about at Pure Storage: If you want data to work for your business, you need to be willing to change the technology that supports data agility.
 Stick with the status quo from a data storage standpoint, and you run the risk that slow data will slow your business in other, critical ways.

 “By the time we reach high-level positions, conformity has been so hammered into us that we perpetuate it in our enterprises,” says Francesca Gino, Harvard Business School professor and author of Rebel Talent: Why It Pays to Break the Rules at Work and in Life.
 It’s the “rebel talent,” as Gino defines it, that fosters innovation and improves operations simply by being bold.

 Standing still may feel like a safe option in turbulent times, but it’s a guaranteed way to help your competitors leapfrog you.
 History tells us that when companies dare to challenge conventional wisdom, resist the urge to hunker down and stand still, and shift paradigms, they often reap big rewards.